TypicalTechName/IntuneDocs/intune/device-restrictions-windows-10.md

 ## Password

 These settings use the [DeviceLock policy CSP](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-devicelock), which also lists the supported Windows editions.
+This policy only applies for local account.

 - **Password**: **Require** the end user to enter a password to access the device. **Not configured** (default) allows access to the device without a password.
   - **Required password type**: Choose the type of password.
 Your options: